anHALytics/anHALytics-documentation/Install-backend.md

 #### Document storage and provision

-We use MongoDB GridFS layer for document file support.
+We use MongoDB GridFS layer for document file support (using WiredTiger is recommended).
 Each type of files are stored in a different collection. hal tei => hal-tei-collection , binaries => binaries-collection,...,

 <!-- documentation of the collections here !! -->